LuisWollenschneider/T3.chat-Sprinkles-Themes/README.md

 ---

-These themes are activated for the "boring-dark" mode.
+These themes are activated for the "boring-light" and "boring-dark" mode.

-To activate, set your t3.chat theme to "dark" and toggle the "Boring Theme" option in your [t3.chat settings](https://t3.chat/settings/customization) under "Visual Options".
+To activate, toggle the "Boring Theme" option in your [t3.chat settings](https://t3.chat/settings/customization) under "Visual Options".

 ---